bluebirz/bluebirz.github.io/_posts/2019-09-28-google-cloud-summit-2019.md

 Continuous Integration / Continuous Delivery or CI/CD now is a fundamental skill of developers for deploy an application.

 Google offers **Cloud Build** as a manager to deploy container images through **Container Registry** that is an image repository and **Cloud Run** which enable application deployment using Google Kubernetes Engine.
 Finally we monitor all process with **Stackdriver**.
-It’s full circle, isn’t it?
+It's full circle, isn't it?

 <div class="pa-gallery-player-widget" style="width:100%; height:480px; display:none;"
   data-link="https://photos.app.goo.gl/gonHFWYBJd9KYbgv7"